Skip to main content

 This dialogue is where the true story of your health unfolds.
 At its foundation is your genetic code, the architectural blueprint for every protein, enzyme, and receptor in your body.
 This blueprint, contained within your DNA, dictates the baseline structure and function of your physiological hardware.

-For instance, the gene for the receptor determines the fundamental design of the docking station that therapeutic peptides like Sermorelin or Ipamorelin need to activate.
+For instance, the gene for the growth hormone receptor determines the fundamental design of the docking station that therapeutic peptides like Sermorelin or Ipamorelin need to activate.
 A specific variation in this gene, known as a polymorphism, can alter the shape and efficiency of that receptor, predisposing you to a more or less robust response from the very start.

 Your genetic code provides the foundational blueprint for your body’s potential, while your environment actively directs its expression.